Bbetaverse22/dev-builder/README.md

 6. **Open your browser**
    - Next.js App: http://localhost:3000
    - LangGraph Platform: http://localhost:2024 (if running)

+### Optional: Template Workflow / PR Automation
+1. Ensure you have a GitHub PAT with `repo` scope set as `GITHUB_TOKEN` in `.env.local`.
+2. In the Analyzer UI, expand the **Research Results** panel and either:
+   - Click **Generate Template** on a suggested GitHub example, or
+   - Paste any GitHub repo URL into the manual template form.
+3. Review generated files under `examples/generated/<slug>-<timestamp>/`.
+4. Use **Create Pull Request** to let `/api/templates` create a branch + PR automatically, or follow the provided git commands manually.
+5. Generated examples are ignored by git (`examples/generated/` is in `.gitignore`).

 ## 💡 How It Works: The Agentic Loop